RutujaJoshiPortal/BatteryFaultDetectionSimulink/README.md

 # 🔋 Battery Pack Safety Monitor

-This project is a **Simulink-based Battery Pack Safety Monitor** designed to detect unsafe conditions in lithium-ion battery packs.
+This project is a **Battery Fault Detection Using Simulink** designed to detect unsafe conditions in lithium-ion battery packs.
 It monitors key electrical and thermal parameters, generates fault flags, and is ready for **C code generation** for embedded system deployment.

 ---